 (There are certain techniques that exist which only distill one time, achieving a high ABV from the first pass.)

-From the second run or distillation, the first liquid that comes out is called the heads, the second part is called the hearts and the last part is called the tails.
-In Spanish they call the heads and tails “puntas” which means “tips”.
+From the second run or distillation, the first liquid that comes out is called the heads, the second part is called the heart and the last part is called the tails.
+In Spanish they call the heads “puntas” which means “tips”, heart is "corazon" and tails are called "colas".
 All three parts have different ABV and flavor profiles.
-It’s the job of the mescalero to know when each part is coming out and when to set it aside.
-The mescalero checks for the alcohol content by taste and by blowing bubbles in the liquid through a long bamboo straw or with a fife, and, by sight, can analyse the bubbles or “perlas” in order to determine the ABV.
+It’s the job of the mezcalero to know when each part is coming out and when to set it aside.
+The mezcalero checks for the alcohol content by taste and by blowing bubbles in the liquid through a long bamboo straw or with a fife, and, by sight, can analyze the bubbles or “perlas” in order to determine the ABV.
 They are often accurate to the decimal.

 “Sometimes you’ll see on a label ‘proofed down or diluted by the puntas’.
 There’s a whole lot of flavor in the heads, the hearts is the sweet-spot, it’s just what everyone wants to drink, but in order for your product to go further they will put some heads back in and some tails back in to balance it out.”

-The master mescalero is responsible for blending what comes out of the still in order to achieve a balance in flavor and alcohol content.
+The master mezcalero is responsible for blending what comes out of the still in order to achieve a balance in flavor and alcohol content.

 Any type of distillation requires great skill and practice.
 If you are distilling on a massive industrial scale you have very specific parameters you need to control throughout the process and you must be an expert with the tools used to help you achieve those goals.
 Artisanal or ancestral methods of producing mezcal or agave distillates have many factors over which you have very little control, such as the environment in which the wild agaves grow, the native yeast and the general climate of the area.
 What can be controlled is done so according to tradition.
 Techniques may differ by region or from palenque to palenque within the same region.